giobyte8/dotfiles/server/apps/borgmatic/README.md

 ### 3. Initialize repository

-> You can skip this step if a borg repository alread exists in your
+> You can skip this step if a borg repository already exists in your
-> 'BORG_REPO_PATH' variable at your `.env` file.
+> 'BORG_REPO_PATH' variable in your `.env` file.
 >
 > Note that borgmatic skips repository creation if the repository already exists.
 > This supports use cases like ensuring a repository exists prior to performing a